 You are responsible for meeting the cost of essential textbooks, and of producing such essays, assignments, laboratory reports and dissertations as are required to fulfil the academic requirements for each programme of study.
-Costs that this programme typically incur are included in Appendix 4.
+Costs that students registered for this programme typically incur are included in Appendix 4.